 The time required to obtain approval by the FDA, MHRA, European Commission and other regulatory authorities is unpredictable but typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
 In addition, approval policies, regulations, or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions.
 For instance, the EU pharmaceutical legislation is currently undergoing a complete review process, in the context of the Pharmaceutical Strategy for Europe initiative, launched by the European Commission in November 2020.
-The European Commission's proposal for revision of several legislative instruments related to medicinal products (potentially reducing the duration of regulatory exclusivity, eligibility for expedited pathways, etc.) was published on April 26, 2023.
+The European Commission's proposal for revision of several legislative instruments related to medicinal products (potentially reducing the duration of regulatory exclusivity, data protection, revising the eligibility for expedited pathways, etc.) was published on April 26, 2023.
 In October 2023, the European Parliament published draft reports proposing amendments to the legislative proposals, which will be debated by the European Parliament.
 The European Council may also propose amendments to the proposals.
-The proposed revisions remain to be agreed and adopted by the European Parliament and European Council (not expected before 2025) and may have a significant impact on the pharmaceutical industry in the long term.
+The proposed revisions remain to be agreed and adopted by the European Parliament and European Council (not and the proposals may therefore be substantially revised before adoption, which is not expected before 2025) and early 2026.
+The revisions may however have a significant impact on the pharmaceutical industry in the long term.